contagon/handbook/handbook/32-repentance-and-membership-councils.md

 For some serious sins, leaders assist with repentance by holding a membership council (see [32.6](32-repentance-and-membership-councils.md#326-severity-of-the-sin-and-church-policy) and [32.9–32.14](32-repentance-and-membership-councils.md#329-participation-and-responsibility)).
 This assistance may include formally restricting some privileges of Church membership or withdrawing a person’s membership for a time (see [32.11.3](32-repentance-and-membership-councils.md#32113-formal-membership-restrictions) and [32.11.4](32-repentance-and-membership-councils.md#32114-withdrawal-of-membership)).

-Bishops and stake presidents help Church members understand that God loves all His children, regardless of their sins.
-Because He wants them to be happy and receive blessings, He also cares immensely about their obedience.
+Bishops and stake presidents help Church members understand that God loves His children.
+Because He wants them to be happy and receive blessings, He also cares immensely about their obedience and repentance.

 Bishops and stake presidents are loving and caring as they help members repent.
 The Savior’s interaction with the woman taken in adultery is a guide (see [John 8:3–11](https://www.churchofjesuschrist.org/study/scriptures/nt/john/8.3-11?lang=eng#p3)).
 Although He did not say her sins were forgiven, He did not condemn her.
 Instead, He told her to “sin no more”—to repent and change her life.